How can you tell if your child is using substances?

 - Missing prescription drugs—especially painkillers, narcotics, and mood stabilizers

-These changes can signal that something harmful is going on – and that might involve the use of alcohol or drugs.
-Some of these signs can also indicate there may be a deeper problem with depression, anxiety, or suicidal thoughts.
+These changes can signal that something harmful may be going on – and that might involve the use of alcohol or drugs.
+Some of these signs can also indicate that your child may be dealing with deeper problems like stress, depression, anxiety, or suicidal thoughts.

-Whether it is substance use that becomes regular or problematic, depression, or suicidal thoughts – your child may need professional help.
+Whether it is problematic substance use, depression, or suicidal thoughts – your child needs professional help.
 Take your child to the doctor and talk about your concerns with them.
 This may involve the health professional asking your child a few simple questions, or it may involve a blood or urine drug screen and further consultations if necessary.

-Be on the watch for these signs so that you can spot any potential issues that can affect your child’s mental or physical wellbeing and talk with your child before things go too far.
+Be on the watch for these signs so that you can spot any potential issues that can affect your child’s mental or physical wellbeing and talk with your child about what they may be going through before things go too far.